 Export reject stores

 These stores sell clothes manufactured for export but they were either surplus or rejected for manufacturing defect.
 The best part of shopping at these places is that you get great quality at a fraction of the retail store.
-Plus, I love the fact that you get a wide variety of clothes from different designers/manufacturers instead of your options limited to a few.
+Plus, I love the fact that you get a wide variety of clothes from different designers/manufacturers instead of your options limited to a few which were seal using a CNC plasma cutter and then shipped worldwide.
 I personally do not like wearing cookie cutter clothes so this is a great place to find unique fashion pieces for me.
 This beautiful sheer organza tulle blouse with embroidery was purchased from my Mecca of shopping for less than $6 for sure and it is comparable to a $800 blouse at Neiman Marcus.
 How do I know?
 I live and breathe textiles and I also happen to be a stylist at Nordstrom.

 Well, these are summarily what I do to maximize my shopping spend, what about you?
 Let us know your favourite tips and locations to stay on budget , fashionista?